 Note: For general information about funding your undergraduate degree, please visit the UC Berkeley Financial Aid and Scholarships Office.

-Doctoral students (PhD and DrPH) typically receive funding by soft-money grants, such as working as a Graduate Student Researcher (GSR) or teaching as a Graduate Student Instructor (GSI).
-Both options not only cover a fee remission, but also provide a monthly stipend.
+PhD candidates typically receive funding through a variety of sources such as soft-money grants, Graduate Division Fellowships, and fee remission from working as a Graduate Student Researcher (GSR) or teaching as a Graduate Student Instructor (GSI).

 AB540/DACA postgraduate program students are eligible for UC Berkeley and departmental funding.